Dynamic Capacity in Omni Channel Routing

 Updated

 Efficient case management is crucial for delivering exceptional customer support.
-For delivering this, Unified Routing introduces the Dynamic Capacity feature, a powerful tool that reduces consumed capacity for cases based on their inactivity.
+To deliver this, Unified Routing introduces the Dynamic Capacity feature, a powerful tool that reduces the consumed capacity for cases based on their inactivity.
 By intelligently reallocating resources, organizations can optimize agent productivity and responsiveness.
 In this article, we will explore the concept of Dynamic Capacity and its benefits, accompanied by a clear illustration of its functionality.

 In this article, we will explore the concept of Dynamic Capacity and its benefits, accompanied by a clear illustration of its functionality.